Mini Peiris joins Nintex as Chief Marketing Officer

-BELLEVUE, Wash., Oct.
-3, 2023 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Mini Peiris as its new chief marketing officer.
+AUCKLAND, New Zealand, Oct.
+4, 2023 /PRNewswire/ -- Nintex, the global standard for process intelligence and automation, today announced the appointment of Mini Peiris as its new chief marketing officer.
 Mini is an experienced B2B SaaS CMO who has led global marketing teams through periods of high growth and transformation, including executive roles with NetSuite (now part of Oracle), Ambra Health (now part of Intelerad), Elementum, and most recently as CMO of Doma.

 As CMO, Mini will be responsible for shaping and executing Nintex's global go-to-market strategy, driving awareness, demand generation, partner and customer engagement, and furthering the company's position as an industry leader in process intelligence and automation solutions powered by AI.